srblog/srblog.github.io/_posts/2024-10-30-RaspPi-HiFiBerry-NADD3020-WharfedaleDiamond10-AudioHiFi.md

 ![HiFi Setup](/assets/images/2024-10-30-hifiSetup.png)

-This audio rig is for an audio enthusiast looking to step into the world of audiophile on a budget.
+This audio rig is for audio enthusiast looking to step into the world of audiophile on a budget.
 This setup consists of four components: the music server (RasPi+LMS), the audio playback unit (RasPi+HiFiBerry), the amplifier (NAD D3020), and the speakers (Wharfedale Diamond 10).
 Currently, the entire setup can be put together for under USD 1,000.
 <!--- 1.
 RAspi 5 ($50), 2.
 HiFiBerry ($40), 3.
 NAD 3020 ($500) 4.
 Wharfedale Diamond 12.0 ($350)-->

-# Setting up Raspberry Pi as NAS Server
+# Setting up the Lyrion Music Server (LMS)

+[Lyrion Music Server (LMS)](https://lyrion.org) (formerly Logitech Media Server) is open-source server software which controls a wide range of Squeezebox audio players including HiFiBerry.
+Lyrion can stream your local music collection, internet radio stations, and content from many streaming services (with and without subscriptions).
+In this section we will document the installation of LMS on a Raspberry Pi OS Lite.

 **INSTALLING RASPBERRY PI OS LITE**